SeisComP/seiscomp/doc/base/concepts/configuration.rst

 * Key files are another human readable representation of bindings,
 * ``seiscomp update-config`` or ``seiscomp update-config trunk`` writes the information from :file:`etc/key` to the database,
-* An application never reads ``etc/key``,
+* An application never reads :file:`etc/key`,
 * Bindings are being read from the database or an XML file.

+.. _concepts_configuration_parameters:

 Format of Parameters
 ====================

-The :term:`trunk` configuration files are simple text files where each line is a name-value pair.
+The :term:`trunk` configuration files are simple text files where each line is a name-value pair containing the parameter name and its value.

+Parameter values can be provided as

+* plain values or comma-separated lists on single or multiple lines (read sections below) or as
+* :ref:`variables <concepts_configuration_variables>`, allowing to refer to
+  previously defined parameters, e.g., in :file:`global.cfg` or to define relative directories related to the |scname| installation or the Linux system.

 .. warning::

    In contrast to previous versions of |scname| the parameter names are now case-sensitive.
-To check configurations from previous versions regarding case-sensitivity, :ref`scchkcfg` can be used.
+Use :ref`scchkcfg` to check configurations from previous versions regarding case-sensitivity.

 Basic